MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Set-SmbServerConfiguration.md

 PS C:\>Set-SmbServerConfiguration -EncryptionCiphers "AES_128_GCM, AES_256_GCM"
 ```

-This command specifies the encryption ciphers used by the SMB server.
+This command specifies the encryption ciphers used by the SMB client, and the preferred order.

 ## PARAMETERS